CMihai99/fyndro/README.md

 - **Bootstrap**.
 Andro is built on the Bootstrap 5 library and fully supports it.

 - **Google Fonts**.
-By default, Andro is mostly built using the Arial font, however there are multiple other fonts used.
+By default, Andro is mostly built using the Arial font, however, there are multiple others used.

 <a id="browser-support"><h2>Browser support</h2></a>

 At the moment, we aim to support all major web browsers.
-Any issue in the browsers listed below should be reported as a bug:
+Any issue in any of the browsers listed below <a href="https://github.com/CMihai99/andro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D">should be reported as a bug</a>:

 - Microsoft Edge 14+
 - Chrome (Current - 1) and Current versions